pivorodrigues/devopstips/awssn.md

   - Amazon S3 offers *eventual* consistency for **OVERWRITE** PUTS and DELETES in all regions.

+  - A process replaces existing object and immediately attempts to read it.
+Until the change is fully propagated, Amazon S3 might return the prior data.
+This is because _Updates to an object_ are atomic i.e. when you do PUT for an object after that you GET (read) that updated object or the old one (before the update), you will never get partial or corrupt or no data.

   - Read-after-write consistency allows you to retrieve objects immediatly after creation in Amazon S3.

 #